-• Due to the long term nature of the majority of its commitments, Empire Life accepts capital market risk provided it is managed within specific risk tolerances and limits.
-Empire Life takes a low-risk, value-oriented approach to managing its investments - it accepts credit and alternative asset risk provided it is rewarded through appropriately enhanced returns;

-- Empire Life manages liquidity across the business to provide a high level of confidence that all obligations (to customers, creditors and shareholders) will be met when they fall due; - Empire Life accepts insurance risks provided they are properly priced and managed in order to deliver value to its customers and shareholders; - Empire Life is forward-looking in its business planning and takes a prudent approach to capital management.
+- Due to the long term nature of the majority of its commitments, Empire Life accepts capital market risk provided it is managed within specific risk tolerances and limits.
+Empire Life takes a low-risk, value- oriented approach to managing its investments - it accepts credit and alternative asset risk provided it is rewarded through appropriately enhanced returns; - Empire Life manages liquidity across the business to provide a high level of confidence that all obligations (to customers, creditors and shareholders) will be met when they fall due; - Empire Life accepts insurance risks provided they are properly priced and managed in order to deliver value to its customers and shareholders; - Empire Life is forward-looking in its business planning and takes a prudent approach to capital management.
 It strives to have a high level of confidence that capital is sufficient to support planned future activities; - Management is active in industry committees and, through a network of oversight functions, monitors the landscape so that Empire Life is appropriately positioned to manage regulatory, tax, accounting and actuarial changes; - Empire Life accepts that operational risks are a part of doing business and knows that risk management is a key part of decision-making.
 It protects its business and customers by engaging in cost-effective risk mitigation; and - Empire Life expects ethical conduct by all of its employees and it acts with integrity at all times.

 The Board of Directors oversees and monitors Empire Life's risk management framework, processes and practices, and reviews and approves Empire Life's Enterprise Risk Management Framework and overall risk appetite.
 Senior management shares responsibility and accountability for risk management across the organization.
 This enables a cross-functional perspective on risk management, enhanced by the frequency of contact across the management team.
-Empire Life has an Asset Management Committee with responsibility for overseeing the management of corporate policies established by both the Investment Committee and Risk and Capital Committee of the Board.
-More information related to governance can be found under the Corporate Governance over Risk Management section of Empire Life's 2018 Annual Report.
+Empire Life has an Asset Management Committee with responsibility for overseeing the management of corporate policies established by both the Investment Committee and Risk and Capital Committee of the Board, with specific focus on market, credit and liquidity risk including asset/liability management as well as capital management.
+The Product Management Review Committee is responsible for overseeing management of corporate policy established by the Risk and Capital Committee of the Board, with specific focus on insurance.
+Activities not delegated to one of these two committees remain under the oversight of senior management.
+More information related to governance can be found under the Corporate Governance over Risk Management section of Empire Life's 2019 Annual Report.
 Risk management policy development is centralized under the leadership of the Chief Risk Officer and applies to all business units.
-The Chief Risk Officer is a member of the Asset Management Committee and has Board reporting responsibility with respect to risk and capital management.
+The Chief Risk Officer is a member of the Asset Management Committee and Product Management Review Committee and has Board reporting responsibility with respect to risk and capital management.
 All risk management policies and procedures are regularly reviewed for relevance and changes in the risk environment.
 Accountability, application, day-to-day management and procedural elements are the responsibility of area management, supported by business unit compliance officers and the risk management department.
 There is senior management representation and oversight on various interdisciplinary risk control committees.
 Empire Life formally establishes and documents its values and risk tolerances through several company-wide policies including a code of business conduct, corporate disclosure principles, enterprise risk management, capital management and whistleblower policies.
 Empire Life's strategic risk management policies (including those related to product design and pricing, investment and capital management) are also approved by its Board, or a Board committee.